-Finally, I would take the opportunity to extend my deep gratitude to our shareholders and customers for their continuous support and trust, and we pledge to continue working wholeheartedly in order to achieve the goals and mission of the Company and making more successes.
-I would also like to thank the Members of the Board of Directors and the Executive Management and all the employees of the Company for their sincere efforts and hard work, wishing everyone all the best and more success.
+Finally, I would take the opportunity to extend my deep gratitude to our shareholders and customers for their continuous support and trust, and we undertake to continue working wholeheartedly to achieve the Company's goals and mission.
+I would also like to thank the Members of the Board of Directors and the Executive Management and all the employees of the Company for their devotion and hard work, wishing everyone all the best and prosperity.

-ISSA ABDUL SALAM ABU ISSA Chairman
+ISSA ABDULSALAM ABU ISSA Chairman